openzipkin/brave-cassandra/cassandra/README.md

 $ JVM_OPTS='-Dzipkin.http_endpoint=http://localhost:9411/api/v2/spans -Dcassandra.custom_tracing_class=brave.cassandra.Tracing' cassandra
 ```

-Note this jar is about 200KiB and does not include any classes besides
+Note this jar is about 420KiB and does not include any classes besides
 Brave and Zipkin.
 It has limited configuration to the below:

 System property | Default | Description
 --- | --- | ---
 zipkin.http_endpoint | none | The url to Zipkin's POST endpoint.
 Ex. http://myhost:9411/api/v2/spans
 zipkin.service_name | cassandra | The name that shows up in Zipkin's search and dependency graph
+zipkin.fail_fast | false | Exits Cassandra upon an initial error connecting to the HTTP endpoint

 ## Custom Integration